KazuMishiba/KazuMishiba.github.io/index.md

-# Kazu Mishiba, Ph.D.

-Associate Professor, Graduate School of Engineering, Tottori University

-## Selected Research Papers and Corresponding Repositories
+# Selected Research Papers and Corresponding Repositories
-Below, you can find a selection of my research papers for which the source code is available.
+You can find a selection of my research papers for which the source code is available.

 1. **Fast Guided Median Filter**
     - K. Mishiba, "Fast Guided Median Filter," in IEEE Transactions on Image Processing, vol. 32, pp. 737-749, 2023, doi: 10.1109/TIP.2022.3232916.